-- (1) chain adjuster index marks - Suspend the front wheel above the ground and use the fork air pressure release screws (2) to release the built-up pressure (in excess of normal atmospheric pressure: 0 psi (0 kPa, 0 kgf/cm2)) in the fork tubes.
+(1) chain adjuster index marks

+• Suspend the front wheel above the ground and use the pressure release screw (2) on the right fork to release the built-up pressure (in excess of normal atmospheric pressure: 0 psi (0 kPa, 0 kgf/cm2)) in the right fork.
 This pressure is caused by normal fork action while riding.
 (If you are riding at altitude, remember that fork pressure of 0 at sea level will increase as elevation increases.)